 If you find that your current policy does not adequately cover your needs—especially considering who might be driving your car—consider adjusting your coverage.
 This might mean increasing liability limits or adding drivers to your policy.
 If you’re unsure about any aspect of your coverage, a discussion with your insurance agent can clarify coverage details and help you make informed decisions about potential changes.

-Dealing with an accident involving your vehicle can be hard, especially when someone else was driving.
+Dealing with a car accident can be stressful, especially when someone wrecks your car.
 Understanding your insurance coverage, the implications of permissive use, and the responsibilities involved are crucial for managing these situations effectively.
 By taking proactive steps to review your insurance policies and set clear boundaries for permitted drivers, you can mitigate potential risks and financial liabilities.

 Related: Top Mistakes to Avoid After a Car Accident in Alpharetta